Le Mans: Motorsport

 The first French Grand Prix took place on a 64-mile (103 km) circuit based at Le Mans in 1906.

 Since the 1920s, the city has been best known for its connection with motorsports.
 There are two official and separate racing tracks at Le Mans, though they share certain portions.
-The smaller is the Bugatti Circuit (named after Ettore Bugatti, founder of the car company bearing his name), a relatively short permanent circuit, which is used for racing throughout the year and has hosted the French motorcycle Grand Prix.
+The smaller is the Bugatti Circuit (named after Ettore Bugatti, founder of the car company bearing his name), a relatively short permanent circuit, which is used for racing throughout the year and regularly hosts the French motorcycle Grand Prix.
 The longer and more famous Circuit de la Sarthe is composed partly of public roads.
 These are closed to the public when the track is in use for racing.
 Since 1923, this route has been used for the famous 24 Hours of Le Mans sports car endurance race.
 Boutiques and shops are set up during the race, selling merchandise and promoting products for cars.

 The "Le Mans start" was formerly used in the 24-hour race: drivers lined up across the track from their cars, ran across the track, jumped into their cars and started them to begin the race.

 The 1955 Le Mans disaster was a large accident during the race that killed eighty-four spectators.